Calytic/oxideplugins/rust/BetterChat.md

-And also just add words, letters, numbers, and symbols to it.
-Its everything possible.
-You can also just out the Title behind the name or stuff like that.
+... but also just add words, letters, numbers, and symbols to it.
+You could just put the Title behind the name for example.